Robert F. Boyle: Career

-When director Norman Jewison failed in his attempts to get the necessary submarine that was at the center of his The Russians Are Coming, the Russians Are Coming storyline, Boyle built a working model from styrofoam and fiberglass.
+When director Norman Jewison failed in his attempts to get the necessary submarine that was at the center of his The Russians Are Coming, the Russians Are Coming storyline, Boyle built a working model from Styrofoam and fiberglass.

 Boyle's other credits include It Came from Outer Space, Cape Fear, In Cold Blood, Fiddler on the Roof, Portnoy's Complaint, Winter Kills, W.C.
 Fields and Me, The Shootist, Private Benjamin, Staying Alive, and Troop Beverly Hills.

 During the course of his career, Boyle was nominated four times for the Academy Award for Best Art Direction, but never won.
 In 1997 he received the Art Directors Guild's Lifetime Achievement Award, and he was voted an Honorary Academy Award by the Board of Governors of the Academy of Motion Picture Arts and Sciences, "in recognition of one of cinema's great careers in art direction," which he received during the 80th Academy Awards ceremony on February 24, 2008.

 At the age of 98, Boyle became the oldest winner ever of an Honorary Award in the history of the Academy Awards.
 In ill health and arriving to the ceremony in a wheelchair, Boyle insisted on walking onstage, alongside Nicole Kidman, to receive the honor.
 He was the subject of the Academy Award-nominated documentary short The Man on Lincoln's Nose (2000).

-Personal life/death
+Personal life and death

 Boyle's wife, Bess Taffel, whose career began in the Yiddish theatre, was a Hollywood blacklistee, whose film career ended in 1951 after she was "named" by Leo Townsend, although her husband's career was apparently unharmed.
 They lived in a house that Bob designed and built in The Hollywood Hills, for their entire marriage.

 Unable to have children of their own, they adopted two girls; Emily Rebecca Boyle, in 1956 and Susan Anne Boyle (Licon) in 1959.
 He also worked at the American Film Institute's Center for Advanced Film Study program in Los Angeles as the Production Design instructor.

-A widower since 2000, Boyle died on August 1, 2010 in Los Angeles due to natural causes.
+A widower since 2000, Boyle died on August 1, 2010, in Los Angeles due to natural causes.